atrac17/Integer_Video_Modes/ini/pre-cfg ini/README.md

 The default display resolution for the MiSTer.ini should always be 720p when utilizing custom video modes.

-You have two options for this .ini file, you can utilize dvi_mode=1 and use a HDMI to DVI adapter or vga_scaler=1.
+You have two options for this .ini file, you can utilize `dvi_mode=1` and use a HDMI to DVI adapter or `vga_scaler=1`.
 Neither is set in the pre-configured .ini file.
 Please specify this yourself, I cannot assume how you will utilize this .ini file with your display.

 _<b>When utilizing Integer-Step Scaled video modes set Aspect Ratio: Full Screen in the MiSTer OSD.
 This properly displays the provided custom video modes.</b>_

 _<b>For Nintendo Famicom / Nintendo Entertainment System set the following:</b>_

 - Enable Hide Overscan: Yes and Mask Edges: Auto in the MiSTer OSD.
 This simulates playing on a CRT with the overscan areas pushed out of the display horizontally and vertically.

-### Notes:

-If a custom video mode is not applied to an Arcade core, I have no control over this.
-I do not maintain the MiSTerFPGA framework repository or core repositories available in mister-devel or jtbin.

-The common name in the core is dictated by the core author.
-Occasionally, a change may occur that breaks this feature.
-Report the issue in the authors core repository.

-In the interim, you can utilize the setname provided in the .mra file if necessary.

-- Example:
-[jt1942] would become [1942] per the setname provided in the .mra file.

 </blockquote>